 Next time you consider how to replace nutritional yeast, consider the above choices first.
 You’ll be surprised at how tasty each one is.
 Soy sauce and white miso paste are your best bets for adding an umami flavor to your favorite dishes.
 Chickpea flour and yeast extract (like marmite) are additional items that make replacing nutritional yeast easy.

-If you’re unfamiliar with vegan recipes, try each of the listed choices to see what works best with your tastebuds.
+Try each of the listed choices to see what works best with your tastebuds.
 Keep an open mind, and you’ll be surprised at how well the flavors mimic nutritional yeast.